nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Furthermore, since each `Student` is uniquely identified by their `StudentId` (i.e adding another student with the same `StudentId` to the same `Group` will throw an error message), it would be more useful to display their `StudentId` instead.

 Another alternative we considered was displaying the full information of a `Student` in each `StudentListCard`, however doing so will quickly overwhelm the `StudentListPanel` if there were many students in the group.
-As such, we have implemented a separate `StudentViewCard` that will be shown in the Right Pane (as shown in Figure 7) when the user enters a `select` command on the Student Page.
+As such, we have implemented a separate `StudentViewCard` that will be shown on the Right Pane (as shown in Figure 7) when the user enters a `select` command on the Student Page.

 ### Logic component